-Unlike the carbon-carbon triple bond, the silicon-silicon triple bond is extremely reactive.
-In a compound formulated as R^1 - $Si \equiv Si-R^1$ (R: organic substituent), for example, it reacts with ethylene to form a cyclic product that contains a four-membered ring.
+Unlike the carbon-carbon triple bond, the silicon-silicon triple bond in a compound formulated as $R^1-Si \equiv Si-R^1$ (R: organic substituent) is extremely reactive.
+For example, it reacts with ethylene to form a cyclic product that contains a four-membered ring.